Ryan0045/Nvidia-Stock-Analysis/README.md

 # Nvidia-Stock-Analysis
 ## Project Overview
-This project analyzes NVIDIA stock prices using **linear regression** and **time series forecasting**.
+This project analyses NVIDIA stock prices using **linear regression** and **time series forecasting**.
 The goal is to understand the relationship between time and stock prices and to forecast future prices.

 ## Files
 - `Nvidia_Analysis.Rmd`: R Markdown file containing the analysis.